Breck Epic unveils pro field, athlete tracking system

 The women’s lineup includes Olympian Katerina Nash, national champion Erin Huck, and multiple-time cyclocross champion Katie Compton, among others.

 The race is working with power meter manufacturer Quarq to track the progress of its elite athletes with the Quarc Qollector data units.
-The seven day race runs August 13-18 in Breckenridge.
+The six-day race runs August 13-18 in Breckenridge.

 Serena Bishop Gordon